On the last track, we discussed a guideline for effective home-school

 I explained to Kelly that the first key strategy for dealing with an

-ADD child in the classroom is Thinking ADD.
+ADHD child in the classroom is Thinking ADHD.
 I stated, "A teacher

 can’t expect normal behavior from a handicapped child.
 Although

 your student, Anne, doesn’t look handicapped, remember that she

 does have ADHD, and it will probably affect her learning.
 ADHD is not something